healthykitchen101/healthykitchen101.com/electric-skillets/reviews/crux/crux-electric-skillet-14620.md

 Temperature: Medium heat / 350°F

-The Crux preheated to 350°F in exactly **2 min**, just the right score of a 10/10.
+The Crux preheated to 350°F in exactly **2 min**, scoring a perfect 10/10.
 Despite its slightly lower power draw, the smaller surface area of the skillet facilitated faster heating, which understandably outperformed the larger skillets.

-With our homemade pancake batter, we gave 1 min 10 sec to the top and 3 min to the flipside of our **3.17 oz** pancake.
+With our homemade pancake batter, we gave 1 min 10 sec to the top and 3 min to the flipside of **a 3.17 oz pancake**.
 Unfortunately, the even heat distribution didn’t translate to an even color on the pancake.

-While most of the pancake was a **golden brown color**, it had a lot of **mottled white spots**.
-The same batch of batter was used in other skillets before and afterward so it wasn’t the problem.
+While most of the pancake was a **golden brown color**, it also had a lot of **mottled white spots**.
+The same batch of batter was used in other skillets before and afterward so this wasn’t the problem.

-Also, since the pan was relatively thin, the edges of the pancake got a bit dark right where the heating element is.
-The silver lining was **steamy** inside, enough for a 7/10—quite a common score among medium-sized skillets.
+Also, since the pan is relatively thin, the edges of the pancake got a bit dark right where the heating element is.
+The silver lining was a **steamy inside**, enough for a 7/10— a common enough score among medium-sized skillets.

-Although this 12-inch pan has the capacity to comfortably accommodate 2 or even 3 pancakes simultaneously, we only prepared one pancake at a time during our testing.
+Although this 12-inch pan can cook 2 or even 3 pancakes together, we only did one at a time for testing.
 Depending on your pancake mix, you may need to adjust the cooking time accordingly.

-While the non-stick coating eliminates the need for greasing the pan with butter or oil, it's recommended to lightly brush some oil across the pan's surface to prolong its lifespan.
+While the non-stick coating didn’t need any greasing, a light brushing of oil helps prolong the pan’s lifespan.

 ### Cooking Steaks